Return to Wm the Conqeuror & his Ancestors

 The greatest difficulty to be overcome in this conference, was the

-repugnance felt by the proud Northman to perform the customary act of
+repugnance felt by the proud Northman to perform the customary act

-homage before any living man, especially one whom he held so cheap as
+homage before any living man, especially one whom he held so cheap

 Charles the Simple.
 He consented, indeed, to swear allegiance, and